-CEHL is a not-for-profit company limited by guarantee under the Corporations Act – a structure chosen to bring a higher level of accountability and transparency over its financial management.
+CEHL is a not-for-profit company limited by shares under the Corporations Act with each member co-operative holding a share.
+This structure was chosen to bring a higher level of accountability and transparency over its financial management.
 This has built trust and confidence in CEHL as a financially viable and sustainable housing provider to Government and private investors.

 Under a regulatory scheme established by the Victorian Government for non-profit housing organisations, CEHL is registered as a housing association.
 This is the category given to growth providers capable of operating at scale, leveraging private finance and undertaking property development.
 This requires it to comply with performance standards made under the regulatory scheme which relate to tenancy management, asset management, financial viability, community engagement, governance and management.
 Compliance is monitored by the Housing Registrar appointed to administer the scheme.

 As CEHL takes primary responsibility for meeting regulatory and funding requirements, it must ensure that its member co-operatives in turn also manage their housing in a manner consistent with these obligations.

 Over time CEHL has developed a unique governance structure which enables its member co-operatives to be actively engaged in the strategic direction of CEHL and programme direction and development.
 This is summarised as follows.

 The Board comprise 11 Directors of which five are elected by the member co-operatives at the CEHL Annual General Meeting and six are nominated by the Board and selected for their technical expertise.

 The CEHL Board has established four committees – the Policy Advisory Committee, Finance & Risk Committee, People, Culture & Governance Committee and the Property Committee.